-One of the book's most striking chapters focuses on 2014's genuinely gorgeous puzzler Tengami and speaks to its studio Nyamyam's co-founder Jennifer Schneidereit, and we have that chapter in full below, but before that is a chat Sainsbury was kind enough to have with me about his new book.
+One of the book's most striking chapters focuses on 2014's genuinely gorgeous puzzler Tengami and speaks to its studio's (Nyamyam) co-founder Jennifer Schneidereit.
+That chapter is published in full below, but before that is a chat Sainsbury was kind enough to have with me about his new book.

 Think about the film industry: even people who don't really watch films know that alongside blockbusters like The Avengers there's a robust art-house scene.
 And everyone knows how important Citizen Kane is, but how many people have actually watched it?
 Not so many.